Photo by Ernest Duffoo

 Crystal clear, right? *snort*

 Okay, maybe this will help, because it definitely helped me.
-I attended a workshop at the DFW Writer's Conference given by author Candace Havens.
-She explained author voice by saying that you could pick up any one of her books no matter what the subject/character/plot and know that she wrote it.
+I attended a workshop once where the author explained author voice by saying that you could pick up any one of her books no matter what the subject/character/plot and know that she wrote it.

 Well, that's my take on the whole thing, but I'd like to hear your opinions.